borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 In it he gave few simple advice, 3 rules of thumbs:<br>
 &nbsp;1.
 Don't have Debt rise faster then Income<br>
 &nbsp;2.
 Don't have Debt rise faster then Productivity<br>
 &nbsp;3.
-Do all that you can to raise your Productivity:<br>
+Do all that you can to raise your Productivity<br>
 ![price history](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/economic-cycles.jpg)

 -- Regarding the Cycles we find them also in Bitcoin short history, each lasting around 4 years, approximately halving period.
 Here each cycle have been less volatile, since larger market cap makes it harder to swing.
 In prior periods it was still partly correlated with Nasdaq index and was also hyped in certain moments.<br>
 ![price history](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/price-history.jpeg)

 -- In the last 10 years we could see value goes up several times by order of magnitude.
 Waves were created either by big whales or small retail investors as more people become Bitcoiners.
 Whales are considered those who have 1000+ bitcoins.
 Others gathered around online community WallSteetBets (with famous [GameStop saga](https://abcnews.go.com/Business/gamestop-timeline-closer-saga-upended-wall-street/story?id=75617315){:target="_blank"}) on reddit, so called Ape movement.
 On the other side it had gone down the same way.
 Additionally recent crash was caused by collapse of overleveraged and unregulated companies that were investing and lending cryptos.
 Some of them were exposed to others and it was like contagion created by gambling.
 To point out few of those: Tera-Luna, Anchor, 3 Arrow Capital, Celsius, Voyager.
 They either went bankruptcy (financial defaulted) or were liquidated.
-Crypto mareket has repeated mistakes from 2008 crisis.
+Crypto market has repeated mistakes from 2008 crisis.
 But here market was cleared of bad players.
 And it was not the first time, some might remember Mt.Gox going under, also BitConnect, BitGrail, and Coincheck hacks.

 -- Bitcoin as a new asset class gain incredible popularity.
 When it comes to total market cap at some point was 1 Trillion, while entire crypto market was around 2 T. It took Google 22 years to become 1 T company, While Bitcoin got there in 12 years.
 Tradeable Gold market is about 5 Trillion.
 For it to catch up would mean value jumping 20 times (educated guess) from current price.
 Note that entire stock market is around 100 T, while real estates are 300 T.
 Bitcoin in average had growth of 200% yearly for a decade, it was the best performing asset.